Ford recalls over 650K trucks because windshield wipers can break - NewsBreak

 Ford recalls over 650K trucks because windshield wipers can break

-DETROIT (AP) — Ford is recalling more than 650,000 pickup trucks and big SUVs in the U.S. because the windshield wipers can break and fail.
+Ford is recalling more than 650,000 pickup trucks and big SUVs in the U.S. because the windshield wipers can break and...www.myhighplains.com

-The recall covers certain F-150 pickups, and Ford Expedition and Lincoln Navigator SUVs from the 2020 and 2021 model years.
+Ford is recalling more than 650,000 pickup trucks and big SUVs in the U.S. because the windshield wipers can break and...www.myhighplains.com

 Comments / 0